Tonomy-Foundation/Tonomy-ID-SSO-Website/README.md

 Set the configuration variables in the desired file in `./src/config`

-Config file is choosing based on the value of environment variable `NODE_ENV`. `config.json` is used by default.
+Config file is choosing based on the value of environment variable `REACT_APP_NODE_ENV`. `config.json` is used by default.

 Other environment variables override the values in the config file: